Guidelines and regulations

 An internship is a position held by the student as a trainee in an organization in order to gain work experience.
-It provides the opportunity to familiarise with the labor market before the conclusion of one's studies by applying the knowledge acquired during the Program to concrete problems of interest for a company and by acquiring new related skills.
-Being involved in a professional environment, the internship allows the student to learn more about the career path one intends to pursue.
+It provides the opportunity to familiarise with the labour market before the conclusion of one's studies by applying the knowledge acquired during the Program to concrete problems of interest for a company and by acquiring new related skills.
+By being involved in a professional environment, the internship allows the student to learn more about the career path she/he intends to pursue.
 Furthermore, employers are much more likely to hire someone with previous work experience which, for students, can indeed be acquired through an internship.

-- The websites of the Job Placement office of the School of Natural Sciences and of the Job Placement office of the School of Management and Economics offer a list of possible companies and internships.
+You can find all information on websites of the Job Placement office of the School of Natural Sciences and of the Job Placement office of the School of Management and Economics.

-- Students can find a hosting institution, not listed in the job placement offices' lists, by their own initiative.
+Students can find a hosting institution by their own initiative.
 In this case, the institution needs to stipulate a standard agreement with the University of Torino.
 Refer to the homepage of the Job Placement office of the School of Natural Sciences for more details.

 Internships can be formally recognised as CFU in the student's Career Plan subject to prior and final approval by the Internship and Orientation Committee and the Executive board.

-It is the student's responsibility to take the necessary administrative steps with sufficient anticipation to allow the Committees the time for evaluating the proposal, prior to the beginning of the Internship, and to be able to modify the Career Plan in order to include the internship (informations on the Career Plans are available here).
+It is the student's responsibility to take the necessary administrative steps with sufficient anticipation to allow the Committees the time for evaluating the proposal, prior the beginning of the Internship, and to be able to modify the Career Plan to include the internship (information on the Career Plans are available here).

-- The Internship Proposal is sent to the Internship and Orientation Committee via email (firstname.lastname@example.org).
-The committee will evaluate the proposal and provide a recommendation to the Executive Board for the final approval.
+The Internship Proposal is sent to the Internship and Orientation Committee via email (firstname.lastname@example.org).
+The committee will evaluate the proposal and provide a adequacy evaluation to the Executive Board.

-- After the approval by the Executive Board is notified to the student, the final Internship Project (following this template, currently only in italian) to the Job Placement offices of the School of Natural Sciences at least 20 days before the formal beginning of the internship.
+After the approval by the Executive Board is notified to the student, the final Internship Project form (following this template, currently only in italian) must be filled in and sent to the Job Placement offices of the School of Natural Sciences at least 20 days before the formal beginning of the internship.

-The Internship and Orientation Committee is currently composed by Marco Beccuti, Antonio Canale, Cristina Zucca.
+The Internship and Orientation Committee is currently composed by Marco Beccuti, Laura Sacerdote e Cristina Zucca.

-For further informations and questions, please contact the Internship and Orientation Committee via email at the address email@example.com
+For further information, please contact the Internship and Orientation Committee at the address email@example.com